Επεξεργασία

 | project UserPrincipalName, DisplayName, RoleDisplayName, CreatedDateTime, ReportDate = now()

-Example 3: Get added users to an app between two data snapshot dates
+Example: View users added to an app between two data snapshot dates

-These reports provide a view of which users were given an app role assignment to the target application between two dates.
-These reports can be used to track changes in app access over time.
+These reports provide a view of which users received an app role assignment to the target application between two dates.
+You can use these reports to track changes in app access over time.

-This query targets a specific application within Microsoft Entra ID and changes to the role assignments between a start and end date.
+This query targets a specific application within Microsoft Entra ID and changes to the role assignments between start and end dates:

 // Define the date range and service principal ID for the query